-The early boxing glove during these times was simply leather thongs to protect the hands and wrists.
-The Romans added metal studs to these leather thongs.
-They then became weapons instead of protection.
-Later spikes were added, as well.
-These matches were gladiator-style fights with slaves pitted against each other in fights to the death for entertainment.
+The early boxing glove was simply leather thongs to protect the hands and wrists.
+Later, the Romans added metal studs and spikes, and slaves were pitted against each other to fight for entertainment.

 Due to the 3-minute rounds of intense activity, with only a short 30-second rest between rounds, aerobic and anaerobic conditioning are essential to the boxer.
 Both upper and lower body strength are required by the boxer, also.
 Good coordination, body and spatial awareness are also important to the fighter.

 Boxers require a great deal of core strength and a solid base of strength from their legs and hips.
 Upper body muscular endurance and strength are essential.
 A strong neck helps a boxer absorb the blows to the head.
 Strong wrists are important to hold the fist in the proper punching position.